Ignigena/jts/README.md

 JTS merely uses the built-in template strings in ES6 which is available by default in Node versions 4 and up.
-It is built primarily for speed and will not have many convenience features added in the future.
+It is built primarily for speed and will not have convenience features added that significantly impact speed.

+Benchmarks are available in the `benchmark` folder to compare performance with your favorite templating engine.
+You can also view [current observed results here](./benchmark/README.md).

 More documentation and features to come.